snyk/user-docs/docs/scan-with-snyk/scanning-overview.md

 Snyk takes a developer-first approach to secure your development work by integrating directly into your IDEs, workflows, and automation pipelines to add security expertise to your toolkit.
 This approach allows you to:

-* Use Snyk to focus on early enablement, not later enforcement.&#x20;
+* Use Snyk to focus on early enablement, not later enforcement.
 * Run scans while working on a Project, before you commit any code.
 This minimizes rework by finding issues that require changes early on.
 * Add and test packages before writing the code that interfaces with each package.
-* &#x20;After writing a major section of code, scan it to find issues before continuing work.
+* After writing a major section of code, scan it to find issues before continuing work.

 ## Learn how to design secure code